 As for the efforts related to judicial organizations, the Supreme People's Court released "opinions of the Supreme People's Court on further deepening of judicial information disclosure" in November 2018.
-The opinions stipulated that information on trials is swiftly disclosed, that disclosure is the principle and non-disclosure is exceptions, that public opinion supervision by the media is proactively accepted, etc. According to the "Judicial Reform of Chinese Courts (2013-2018)", which was released by the Supreme People's Court on February 27 of 2019, information disclosure has been promoted on the internet since 2013, and information has been disclosed through websites, as of January, 2023, such as "China Judgments Online (which has disclosed approximately 138.71 million juridical documents)", "China Trials Online (which has disclosed approximately 20.91 million live court trial videos)", "China Judicial Process Information Online (which has disclosed approximately 4.73 million records of public notices of holding of a trial)", "China Enforcement Information Online (which has disclosed information regarding approximately 7.98 million judgment defaulters)", and "National Enterprise Bankruptcy Information Disclosure Platform (which has approximately 270,000 cases of public notices of bankruptcy and compulsory liquidation)".
+The opinions stipulated that information on trials is swiftly disclosed, that disclosure is the principle and non-disclosure is exceptions, that public opinion supervision by the media is proactively accepted, etc. According to the "Judicial Reform of Chinese Courts (2013-2018)", which was released by the Supreme People's Court on February 27 of 2019, information disclosure has been promoted on the internet since 2013, and information has been disclosed through websites, as of October, 2023, such as "China Judgments Online (which has disclosed approximately 142.99 million juridical documents)", "China Trials Online (which has disclosed approximately 22.46 million live court trial videos)", "China Judicial Process Information Online (which has disclosed approximately 4.76 million records of public notices of holding of a trial)", "China Enforcement Information Online (which has disclosed information regarding approximately 7.98 million judgment defaulters)", and "National Enterprise Bankruptcy Information Disclosure Platform (which has disclosed approximately 418,000 cases of public notices of bankruptcy and compulsory liquidation)".

 Although a certain level of progress has been observed since the revision in 2019, transparency can be considered insufficient, considering that the progress seen in public disclosure (including implementation details) since the above Government Information Disclosure Ordinance went into effect has been inadequate, due to the absence of an administrative system for the dissemination of administrative instructions, information in which the public is greatly interested is not often disclosed, and claims by some local city governments that the information requested either qualifies as state secrets or is not available.
 Furthermore, even if public comments are solicited, most of the public hearing periods are set to be approximately 30 days.
 The relative shortness of these periods is pointed out.
-If these issues relate to matters falling under the jurisdiction of the WTO Agreements, it is possible that they conflict with the provisions of GATT Article X and GATS Article VI, which provide for securing objectivity and impartiality of the measure, and Article 2 of the Accession Protocol, which provides for ensuring transparency, and Article 10 (Transparency) of the Agreement among Japan, Korea and China for the Promotion, Facilitation and Protection of Investment.
+If these issues relate to matters falling under the jurisdiction of the WTO Agreements, it is possible that they are inconsistent with the provisions of Article X of GATT and Article VI of GATS, which provide for securing objectivity and impartiality of the measure, and Article 2 of the Accession Protocol, which provides for ensuring transparency, and Article 10 (Transparency) of the Agreement among Japan, Korea and China for the Promotion, Facilitation and Protection of Investment.